centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 #. /usr/lib/centreon/plugins/

 .. note::
-    It is mandatory to install the required dependencies to run the plugins.
+    To run the plugins, you must first install the required dependencies.

 Upgrading Centreon
 ==================

-On the new server, force the update by moving the content of the **/usr/share/centreon/installDir/install-18.10.0-YYYYMMDD_HHMMSS** directory to the **/usr/share/centreon/www/install** directory: ::
+On the new server, force the update by moving the contents of the **/usr/share/centreon/installDir/install-18.10.0-YYYYMMDD_HHMMSS** directory to the **/usr/share/centreon/www/install** directory: ::